bgonzalezbustamante/demo-regularisation/README.md

 Folder "code" contains the R scripts.

 Folder "demo" contains a demonstration in RMD and MD formats (**[regularisation_demo.md](demo/regularisation_demo.md)**).
-On the other hand, "results" includes all tables provided as HTML and TeX files.
+On the other hand, "results/tables" includes all tables provided as HTML and TeX files.

 These files will be overwritten if you reproduced the steps described below.